Cervical cancer - screening and prevention

 American College of Obstetricians and Gynecologists' Committee on Adolescent Health Care, American College of Obstetricians and Gynecologists' Immunization, Infectious Disease, and Public Health Preparedness Expert Work Group.
 Human Papillomavirus Vaccination: ACOG Committee Opinion, Number 809.
 Obstet Gynecol.
 2020;136(2):e15-e21.
 PMID: 32732766

 Centers for Disease Control and Prevention website.
-Human papillomavirus (HPV).
-HPV vaccine schedule and dosing.
+Clinical overview of HPV.

 Salcedo MP, Phoolcharoen N, Schmeler KM.
 Intraepithelial neoplasia of the lower genital tract (cervix, vagina, vulva): etiology, screening, diagnosis, management.
 In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
 Comprehensive Gynecology.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 29.